The Art Law Review: Austria

 It is recommended that authenticity is explicitly defined in the contract at the time of purchase.
-Otherwise, the parties' intent must be determined on the basis of the circumstances at the time the contract is concluded.
-A guarantee of authenticity can also be given tacitly, but in such case there must be no doubt on the part of the buyer about the authenticity and that the seller actually wishes to vouch for this authenticity.
+Otherwise, the parties' intent must be determined based on the circumstances at the time the contract is concluded.
+A guarantee of authenticity can also be given tacitly, but in this case, there must be no doubt on the part of the buyer about the authenticity and that the seller actually intends to vouch for this authenticity.
 Factors to be taken into account include the artist's details (signed student's work, workshop artist), price, accompanying documentation, such as expert opinions and catalogues raisonnés, and description in the catalogue or promotion in the course of the business transaction.

 Warranties cannot be excluded in sales to consumers.
-Members of the art industry, such as gallerists and auction houses, are held to a stricter standard.6
+Members of the art industry, such as gallerists and auction houses, are held to a stricter standard.7

 i Private sales and auctions